EbubeNwobodo/ebube-portfolio/content/projects/azure-deployment-speed-boost.md

 2.  **Automated Hooks:** Implemented **Azure Pre and Post-event scripts** to handle application updates automatically.
 This ensured that database migrations and cache clearing happened instantly upon code push, removing the need for manual admin tasks.
 3.  **Zero-Trust Security:** Integrated **Azure Key Vault** to encrypt data at rest and in transit, automating the injection of secrets during the deployment process.

-## Business Impact
-This automation initiative was a turning point for the organization's operational efficiency:
-1. **70% Increase in Deployment Speed:** By removing manual steps, we reduced the time-to-market for new features drastically.
-2. **40% Increase in System Reliability:** The new architecture reduced downtime risks by dividing the monolith into microservices running on Azure App Services.
-3. **Enhanced Security:** Achieved a 30% improvement in data security by automating encryption and secret management via Azure Key Vault.
-4. **Cost Reduction:** Operational costs dropped by 25% due to optimized resource allocation and reduced manual labor hours.

 ## Technical Implementation
 The critical breakthrough was the use of custom deployment hooks within the Azure environment.
 Instead of manually restarting services or clearing buffers, I wrote scripts that trigger automatically during the deployment lifecycle.